Little School FAQ for COVID-19 Response Updated January 8, 2021

 What happens if my child gets sick at school?
 We have created a health office that allows us to properly care for any sick children while quarantining them from their peers.
 We understand that not all illnesses will be Covid related, but we need to provide a safe place to handle illnesses.
 Two adults will be with the child in the health office at all times.
 We will call the parents when a child becomes ill, and if we have not heard from a parent or guardian within 30 minutes, we will begin to call the emergency contacts listed in the registration paperwork.

 What if my child or another child has a fever not related to Covid?
-Can he or she return to school?
-Yes.
-In most cases, a written doctor’s note will be required for children to return to school following a fever.
+Can he or she return to school.
+Yes after they have been fever free for 24 hours.
 Again, each case is different and will be handled accordingly.
-Your doctor can fax us or email us.

 What will drop-off look like in the morning?
 Each class will have a location assigned to them outside for drop off.
-You will park your car, walk your child to their class line-up location, and use SmartCare’s new touchless check-in option to check them in.
-They will check your child’s temperature and take the class inside.
-In the event you are late, ring our video doorbell and we will come let your child in.
-We will train you how to use the check-in option at the parent back to school night virtual meeting.
+You will park your car, walk your child to their class line-up location, and use Smartcare’s new touchless check-in option to check them in.
+The teacher will check your child’s temperature and take the class inside.
+In the event you are late, ring our video doorbell at either the north or south entrance and we will come let your child in.
 All adults and siblings over the age of three will need to wear masks during check-in and pick-up.

 What will pick-up look like in the afternoon?
 Approved pick-up people will park their cars, walk to their child’s classroom line-up location (same as the morning), use the SmartCare touchless check out app, and then take their child back to their car.
 Again, masks will be required for all adults and children over the age of three at pick-up time.

 What happens if I need to pick my child up early, or drop something off.
 Can I enter the church?
-Please ring one of two doorbells of the preschool.
-We have video doorbells installed both at the north and south doors entering the preschool.
+Please ring one of our video doorbells at the north or south entrance.
 We can see you from our office and will come greet you at the door to further assist you.

 How will SmartCare check-in happen?
-Please download the SmartCare for Parents app before school begins.
-This will save you a lot of trouble later.
-We will help train you on how to check in and out at our Parent Back to School Night.
+Please download the SmartCare for Parents app.
 Each adult will have a unique code associated with the child they are allowed to pick up.
-You will practice checking in at Meet the Teacher Day.

 Do you have a 100% e-learning option available now?
-Yes, we do!
+Yes, we do for the 2020-2021 school year!
 Please email us for more information if this is something you are interested in.
 Children who go the e-learning route, can join in person at any time throughout the year subject to availability.

 How many children will be in each class?
 While exact enrollment numbers fluctuate, we maintain the legal requirements for teacher student ratios.
 Our 2.5-year-old classes will not have more than six children per one adult, our 3-year-old classes will not have more than 10 children per one adult, and our 4 and 5-year-old classes will not have more than 12 children per one adult.

 How will music class work?
 In the past, two classes attended music at the same time.
 This year, due to Covid, only one class will attend music at a time.
-We have an outdoor stage they will utilize during warm weather, and a large classroom they will utilize during cooler weather.
+We have an outdoor stage that will be utilized during warm weather, and the church sanctuary will be utilized during cooler weather.
 Since singing puts out more droplets, students will be socially distanced when singing.
 If that is not a possibility, students will learn instruments, music theory, and dances instead of singing.

 How will snack time work?
 In the past, parents took turns bringing in snacks for the whole class.
 This year, due to Covid, parents will provide their own child with a snack each day.